Swedish Spelt Pepparkakor (Gingerbread Cookies)

 • ½ tablespoon cardamom

-• ½ tablespoon dried cloves
+• ½ tablespoon powdered cloves

 • ½ tablespoon ginger

-• ½ tablespoon bicarbonate baking soda
+• ½ tablespoon bicarbonate (baking) soda

-• 425-450g spelt flour (see notes)
+• 425-450g (3½ cups - 3¾ cups) spelt flour (see note 2)

 • sprinkles (or whatever else you like)